Digital Bru(i)t (2017)

 Screened as part of “Concrete Actions,” presented by the Mobius Artists’ Group at Boston City Hall with support of an award from the National Endowment for the Arts.

-Below is a three-minute excerpt from the video (16 minutes).
 Installation photograph at Boston City Hall by Marilyn Arsem.